Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

         3. As a Potential Client, I want to find community links and links to all the artists' portfolios.

-        4. As a Potntial Client, I want to find the best way to get in contact with the organisation with any questions I may have or to get a quote.
+        4. As a Potential Client, I want to find the best way to get in contact with the organisation with any questions I may have or to get a quote.

 -   ## Artist Stories